Denzel Washington: 2010–2019: Return to theater and The Equalizer trilogy

 In 2016, Washington starred in The Magnificent Seven, a remake of the 1960 western film of the same name, alongside Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Lee Byung-hun, Manuel Garcia-Rulfo, Martin Sensmeier, Haley Bennett, and Peter Sarsgaard.
 Principal photography began on May 18, 2015, in north Baton Rouge, Louisiana.
-The film premiered on September 8 at the 2016 Toronto International Film Festival, and was released in the United States in conventional and IMAX theatres on September 23, 2016.
+The film premiered on September 8 at the 2016 Toronto International Film Festival, and was released in the United States in conventional and IMAX theaters on September 23, 2016.
 In The Magnificent Seven, Washington plays Sam Chisolm ("the Bounty Hunter"), a duly sworn warrant officer from Wichita, Kansas.
 His character was renamed from Chris Adams (played by Yul Brynner in the original film) to Sam Chisolm.
 It is Washington's first Western film.
 Washington did not watch Westerns growing up, as it was the end of the Western era in the movies.
 Moreover, he and his siblings were barred from going to the cinema by his father, a minister in a church.
 They grew up watching Biblical films instead, like King of Kings and The Ten Commandments, although he has said that he watched portions of the shows Rawhide and Bonanza.
 He did not view the original film in preparation, but has watched Seven Samurai.
-The producers were skeptical whether he would take the job since it was a Western film, but Fuqua flew to New York City to negotiate with Washington, who accepted the offer.
+Fuqua flew to New York City to negotiate with Washington, who accepted the offer.

-In 2016, Washington directed the film Fences, co-starring Viola Davis and based on August Wilson's play of the same name, with a script by Wilson.
+In 2016, Washington directed the film Fences, co-starring Viola Davis and Stephen McKinley Henderson and based on August Wilson's play of the same name, with a script by Wilson.
 Set in 1950s Pittsburgh, Washington plays a former Negro league baseball player working as a garbage collector who struggles to provide for his family and come to terms with the events of his life.
 The film was released on December 16, 2016, by Paramount Pictures.
-For his performance, Washington was nominated in the Best Actor category for a Golden Globe Award and an Academy Award.
+Owen Gleiberman of Variety wrote, "Washington, as both actor and director, gets the conversation humming with a speed and alacrity that keeps the audience jazzed...Washington tears through it with a joyful ferocity, like a man possessed."
+For his performance, Washington was nominated in the Best Actor category for a Golden Globe Award, a Screen Actors Guild Award, and an Academy Award.
 The film was nominated for three other Oscars, including Best Picture and Best Adapted Screenplay, and won Davis her first Oscar, in the Best Supporting Actress category.

-In 2017, Washington starred in the legal drama film Roman J. Israel, Esq..
+The following year, Washington starred in the legal drama film Roman J. Israel, Esq.
+(2017).
+Peter Bradshaw of The Guardian wrote, "[He]'s a star player, styling out his character’s complicated and tricky mix of attributes...However contrived, this character is always fully and comfortably inhabited, and Washington brings off the funny moments".
 While the film received mixed reviews, his performance was praised by critics and led to nominations for a Golden Globe Award, a Screen Actors Guild Award and an Academy Award, Washington's ninth Oscar nomination overall, and his sixth for Best Actor.